clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 The map allows a user to view various information about the ranch as a whole as well as individual "management units."
-Users may click on a management unit polygon to bring up a detail pane which displays that unit's photo carousel, environmental data, management activities, recent activities or "actions," and report slide decks.
+Users may click on a management unit polygon to bring up a detail pane which displays that unit's photo carousel, environmental data, management activities, activities or "actions," and report slide decks.

 ![habitat map landing]({{site.urlimg}}mpg-habitat02.jpg)
 *Default application state*

-![habitat map mouseover and click on a mu polygon]({{site.urlimg}}mpg-habitat13.jpg) *Mouseover and click on a management unit polygon*
+![habitat map mouseover and click on a mu polygon]({{site.urlimg}}mpg-habitat13.jpg) *Mousing over a management unit polygon*

-![habitat map detail pane]({{site.urlimg}}mpg-habitat14.jpg) *Management Unit detail pane*
+![habitat map detail pane]({{site.urlimg}}mpg-habitat14.jpg) *Management Unit detail pane opens after clicking on a polygon*

 #### Alternatively, a user may search for a management unit by typing in a text input field and browsing results in a list.